 Choose Color Wisely:

 Colors can drive a story.
-They set the user’s moods and encourage them to take actions.
+They set the user’s moods and encourage them to take action.
 Now, you must be thinking that it should incorporate with your brand.
 However, depending on your message, make your color palate.
-For example, using primary colors for kids’ event gives a vibrant feeling to the audience.
+For example, using primary colors for kids’ events gives a vibrant feeling to the audience.
 If you are trying to drive sales, use bright shades like red, orange.
-If it is an announcement, pure white color might be all you need to set it out of the crowd.
+If it is an announcement, the pure white color might be all you need to set it out of the crowd.

 Reality check.
-Not everybody might always be at their happy state.
+Not everybody might always be in their happy state.
 They might be happy but they could also be sad, moody, or annoyed.
 The point is, if possible, your poster putting a smile on your face, will be more than enough.
 Adding a little humor to your posters is the best way to connect with your audience.
 Clever and funny posters provoke feel-good emotions and people remember you.
 And if it hits hard, chances are there that it may go viral as well, in this social media age.
 However, avoid statements that hurt people’s sentiments.

 Choosing Printing Method

 After preparing your poster, it is time to print.
-When it comes to printing, selecting printing method is a critical step.
+When it comes to printing, selecting a printing method is a critical step.
 Out of all the available methods, each one of them is suitable for different purposes.
 Here are the listed methods best-suited for posters: